How do you gauge the strength of your information security plan?

 For example, here are two common scenarios that put many institutions at risk:

 - There isn’t a clear process for changing or removing credentials when employees switch roles or leave the institution.
-Perhaps a disgruntled former employee can still access financial information or a staff member who has moved to a new department can still access information that’s no longer relevant to her job.
+Perhaps a disgruntled former employee can still access financial information or a staff member who has moved to a new department can still access information that’s no longer relevant to their job.

 5. Have we engaged senior management and the board?